UCLanTeamNaN/api-docs/README.md

 # UCLan 4WC API Documentation
 A simpler, markdown version of the 4WC API documentation

-These docs are not made to replace the provided docs, instead to compliment them with an easier to search, less information dense copy of the information provided.
+These docs are not made to replace the provided docs, instead to compliment them with an easier to search, less information dense copy of the basic endpoints, parameters and returned values.
 It includes some notes on implementation, but doesn't have instructions on using App Inventor with this API.

 ## Links